-- Verbal Warning / Coaching for Improvement - Written Performance Improvement Recommendation: Supervisor will meet with volunteer and present a plan of correction.
-Following the meeting, a summary of the meeting will be provided to the volunteer and both will sign the written documentation of correction. - Formal Reprimand: Director and supervisor of Volunteer Services Department will schedule a meeting with the volunteer.
-The progression to Formal Reprimand follows the lack of improvement and persistent problem of aforementioned counseling.
-Written performance improvement recommendation and plan for improvement with timeline will be presented to the volunteer to agree to and sign.
-Documentation will be submitted to volunteer file. - Notice of Dismissal: The volunteer may be dismissed by their volunteer supervisor should there be a lack of improvement or continuation of issues and problems. - Appeal.
+- Verbal Warning / Coaching for Improvement - Written Performance Improvement Recommendation: The Supervisor will meet with the volunteer and present a plan of correction.
+Following the meeting, a summary of the meeting will be provided to the volunteer, and both will sign the written documentation of correction. - Formal Reprimand: The director and supervisor of the Volunteer Services Department will schedule a meeting with the volunteer.
+The progression to Formal Reprimand follows the lack of improvement and persistent problem of the aforementioned counseling.
+Written performance improvement recommendations and a plan for improvement with a timeline will be presented to the volunteer to agree to and sign.
+Documentation will be submitted to the volunteer file. - Notice of Dismissal: The volunteer may be dismissed by their volunteer supervisor should there be a lack of improvement or continuation of issues and problems. - Appeal.
 The volunteer may request a meeting with the Director of Volunteer Services.
 An investigation or review of the situation may be conducted.
 During the investigation, the volunteer may not return to volunteering.
-The volunteer will meet with the volunteer director and will be presented with the results of the investigation and informed of what actions will be taken.
+The volunteer will meet with the volunteer

+• director and will be presented with the results of the investigation and informed of what actions will be taken.